MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-migration-guide/manage-costs.md

 To apply a tag to a resource group:

-1. Go to **Resource Groups**
+1. Go to **Resource Groups**.
-1. Select on a resource group
+1. Select a resource group.
-1. Select **Tags**
+1. Select **Tags**.
-1. Type in a new name and value or select an existing name and value
+1. Type in a new name and value or select an existing name and value.

 ## Learn more